Consent Preferences

 Road to Recovery

-My name is Dr. Amirah Shah, counsellor and psychotherapist.
-I invite you to my counselling practice.
-Often the demands of day-to-day life pose challenges that disrupt the balance of our body, mind, and spirit.
+My name is Dr. Amirah Shah.
+I am a counsellor and psychotherapist specializing in grief, trauma and transculturalism.
+Often the effects of trauma and grief pose challenges that disrupt the balance of our body, our mind, our relationships, and our spirit.

 Growth and resolution are best attained holistically, and I hope to be able to create a safe environment with you.